-Rahu Indian Demon home image home image
+Rahu Indian home image home image

 In the rich tapestry of Hindu mythology, there exists a fascinating character known as Rahu, a malevolent demon that plays a significant role in explaining the phenomenon of solar and lunar eclipses.
 Rahu's story is shrouded in mystery and has captured the imagination of countless generations in India.